Hollywood-Camera-Work/Motion-Matching-Prep/README.md

 ## Proper Root Smoothing

-The ideal root motion for motion matching is hand-painted, because it matches how the character actually moves in the game, and it matches the shape of the motion matching Trajectory.
+The ideal root motion for motion matching is hand-painted, because it matches how the character actually moves in the game as well as the trajectory.

 But selective smoothing is nearly as good.

-With root smoothing, we get better pose matches, and the foot planting is quite good out of the gate, requiring a lighter touch from IK foot planting.
+When the character is moving fast, we smooth the root a lot, and reduce the smoothing around starting/stopping/turning.
+We generate the center of gravity by averaging select foot bones, we generate the orientation from a cluster of bones so we get the actual skeleton facing-direction, and we also smooth the orientation.

 (Click image to play on YouTube)